What is stagflation, and how might policymakers prevent it?

 As tariffs were announced, rescinded, invalidated, and reinstated, the US financial markets and economy have shown remarkable resilience.

 The US economy shrank in the first quarter of 2025.1 (It had been growing since 2022.)
 Inflation ticked down in March,2 while unemployment remained essentially flat.3 The confluence of a stagnating economy and the potential for rising inflation has brought stagflation fears back into the public conversation.
-To be clear, we’re not in a stagflationary environment, but concerns about it have been rising.
+To be clear, the US isn't in a stagflationary environment, but concerns about it have been rising.
 So, what is stagflation, and how might policymakers deal with it?

 Stagflation is a mashup of the words “stagnation” and “inflation.”
 Likely coined by British politician Iain Macleod in the 1960s, the term describes the combination of a flat or shrinking economy with elevated unemployment and high inflation.
-Stagflation took hold in the 1970s when a stagnant US economy saw oil prices skyrocket, fueling inflation across the economy.
+Stagflation took hold in the US in the 1970s when their stagnant economy saw oil prices skyrocket, fueling inflation across the economy.

 This unique economic climate can prove devastating to consumers and businesses and difficult to deal with for governments.